guanshi1688/longview-archive/docs/essays/notes/english/China-Burden-Production/index.md

 Why does the burden of production eventually force institutional adaptation?

-This series does not treat China as a slogan.

-It treats China as a structural case.
+This series treats China as a structural case.

+Its purpose is not to praise China or condemn China.

+Its purpose is to understand the burden created by industrial strength.

 ## China Is Not Just a Manufacturing Country